 A project proposal outline can be dynamic, interesting, and — dare we say it — exciting!
-As long as you learn what to include, how to get the most out of each section, and the secret sauce most people forget to layer in, your next project proposal outline can surpass the average example in every possible way.
+As long as you know what to include, how to get the most out of each section, and the secret sauce most people forget to layer in, your next project proposal outline can impress stakeholders or even the toughest clients.

 What is a project proposal, really?

 A project proposal is a document that includes the who, what, when, where, why, and how much of any given plan.
 If you've ever wanted to win over a new client, offer up your services to an organization, or share your ingenious idea with a fellow collaborator, then chances are you've had to make a project proposal (and an outline for it) at least once in your life.

 A great project proposal is informative and persuasive.
 It relies on data and tells a compelling story.
 It lays out a vision for the project in question.

 Not only is this type of documentation widely useful, but it's also often a pre-project requirement for work across all industries.
 The structure provided in a project proposal outline is what sets a new goal up for success.

 Are there different kinds of project proposals?